raviq/compsoc/README.md

 ## Description

-This is a Python toolkit for the competitive benchmarking of the voting rules used in [computational social choice theory](https://en.wikipedia.org/wiki/Computational_social_choice).
-The aim is to compare social choice functions, rules, and mechanisms applied to agent-based populations of voters.
+This is a Python toolkit for the benchmarking of voting rules used in [computational social choice theory](https://en.wikipedia.org/wiki/Computational_social_choice).
+The rules apply to populations of intelligent agents possessing parametric preference profiles.
 The toolkit allows you to programmatically define the `voting rules` as well as the distributions of the voters, defined as `voter models`.
 This is illustrated below.

 <img src="./figures/Overview.png" style="height:80%; width:80%"/>